Sizwe-mLab/Employee-Registration-App/README.md

 2. Navigate to the project directory: cd Employee-Registration-App

+3. Git checkout dev

-3. Install dependencies:
+4. Install dependencies:
  npm install

-4. To run the app use :
+5. To run the app use :
  npm start

 #### Usage
 1. Navigate to the login page and sign in using your credentials [email and password].